AssetFetch/spec/spec.md

 This endpoint type is used to "unlock" (usually meaning "purchase") an asset or asset component.
 The client calls this endpoint in order to receive the `fixed_query` for downloading the .
-The URI and parameters for this endpoint are communicated through the `unlock` field in a `unlock_state` datablock.
+The URI and parameters for this endpoint are communicated through the `unlock_query` field in an `unlock` datablock.

 This endpoint currently does not use any datablocks specified for it.
 Only the HTTP status code and potentially the data in the `meta` field are used to evaluate the success of the request.